Tiago2006-5/Flask_app_TM_2425/README.md

 ## requirements
    -**Python 3.10**
    Ensure that Python 3.10 is installed on your system.
-Check the version with:
+Check the version with :
    ```bash
    python --version
    ```